Space for creative minds

 Skydeck at DB Systel, Deutsche Bahn's IT service provider, searches for innovative business-wide IT solutions and helps employees make their ideas a reality.
 It brings together the IT knowledge of DB Systel employees, the subject-matter expertise of DB employees from different business units, research and scientific findings, a start-up way of operating, and creative methods.
 The Skydeck crew aims to make it possible for people with ideas to create a prototype or develop a business model.
 Skydeck considers itself DB's digital innovator, a source of inspiration, a platform for sharing ideas, and a unique event space.

 DB Schenker Enterprise Lab

-Experts from DB Schenker, TU Dortmund University and the Fraunhofer Institute for Material Flow and Logistics in Dortmund have been researching solutions for the future global movement of goods at the DB Schenker Enterprise Lab for Logistics and Digitalization since 2015.
-The primary objective is to apply new technologies such as 3D printing and augmented reality, design digital business models, and develop innovative software prototypes for logistics, for example to optimize warehouse management.
-The DB Schenker Enterprise Lab also develops teaching and further education offerings for TU Darmstadt students and DB Schenker employees so that scientific findings can be translated to practice more quickly.
+Experts from DB Schenker, TU Dortmund University and the Fraunhofer Institute for Material Flow and Logistics in Dortmund have been researching solutions for the future of global goods transport at the DB Schenker Enterprise Lab for Logistics and Digitalization since 2015.
+The primary objectives are to apply new technologies such as 3D printing and augmented reality, design digital business models, and develop innovative software prototypes for logistics, for example to optimize warehouse management.
+The DB Schenker Enterprise Lab also develops training and further education courses for students at TU Darmstadt University and for DB Schenker employees in order to put scientific findings into practice more quickly.